-No matter what specific charge you face, it is in your best interest to contact Andrew M. Weisberg to schedule a free consultation.
+No matter what specific charge you face, contact Andrew M. Weisberg to schedule a free consultation is in your best interest.

 Don’t Risk an Aggravated Domestic Violence Conviction

 When you retain Chicago criminal defense attorney Andrew M. Weisberg, you get someone who understands the serious nature of such charges and the importance of protecting and upholding your rights.
 As your Skokie defense lawyer, Andrew M. Weisberg will do everything necessary to obtain a favorable outcome for your case.
-At every step of the way, he will keep you informed of any developments and will make sure that you receive the respect and individualized attention you deserve.
+At every step of the way, he will inform you of any developments and ensure that you receive the respect and individualized attention you deserve.

 Contact Andrew M. Weisberg Today to Start Building Your Defense

 Do not gamble with your future and your freedom.
 Whatever the circumstances of your charge, no matter how straightforward or complex your case seems, Skokie defense attorney Andrew M. Weisberg will meet with you for a free consultation to help you make an informed decision regarding your best options.
-Your initial consultation is no-obligation, but Mr. Weisberg hopes that you will choose to rely on his skills and expertise.
-To contact Andrew M. Weisberg, call him at 847-807-1075, any time of day and any day of the week.
-You may also text LAWYER to 25827 or fill out a short case review form for a prompt call back.
+Your initial consultation is no obligation, but Mr. Weisberg hopes you will choose to rely on his skills and expertise.
+To contact Andrew M. Weisberg, call him at 847-807-1075, any time and any day of the week, or email him at firstname.lastname@example.org